ARTICLES OF PRACTICE (CHURCH POLITY)

 Article 7: Duties of Those Who Hold Offices

 Section 1: Pastor—The pastor, by the election of the church, sustains a relation to it indicated by such New Testament titles as Preacher, Teacher, Minister, and Shepherd; and it shall be his duty to have general supervision over the spiritual interests of the church, including serving as an ex officio member of the elder and deacon boards and other boards or committees as the church shall specify and direct.
 As a spiritual leader, he shall also be at the service of the greater community, as he is able.

 Section 3: Deacons—The deacons shall aid the pastor in ministering to the physical needs of the congregation (e.g., sick, impoverished, elderly; Acts 6:1-6; 1 Tim 3:8-13).
 The deacons shall also assist in administering the ordinances of Baptism and Communion.

 Section 4: Trustees—The trustees shall hold in trust all property belonging to the church, transact its legal business subject to the direction of the church, and transact its financial business when so instructed by the church.
-They shall organize by electing their own chairman and secretary whose duties shall be the same as those of such offices in similar bodies.
+They shall organize by electing their own chairman.
 The chairman of this board or the chairman’s designee shall also preside at all business meetings of the church.